dannguyen/journalism-syllabi/README.md

 <a href="http://lenagroeger.s3.amazonaws.com/cuny-fall15/index.html">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This course will cover the fundamentals of good presentation, layout, and design for print and the web.
+        This course will cover the fundamentals of good presentation, layout, and design for print and the web.
 We ll cover basic typography, color theory, page layout, information design as well as navigation and usability.
-We ll explore a variety of online tools, get comfortable with Adobe Photoshop and I...</em></p>
+We ll explore a variety of online tools, get comfortable with Adobe Photoshop and I
+        </small></p>

         <p>Instructors: Lena Groeger</p>
     </td>
     <td>
-        City University of New York
+        <small>City University of New York</small>
     </td>
   </tr>